rubys/showcase/app/views/docs/tasks/Settings.md

 * Enable Judge comments - in addition to scoring, some judges will want to be able to enter short text comments

 * Assign judges couples to evaluate? - this is useful if you have several judges and a large number of couples on the floor at a time.
-This doesn't limit judges to only evaluate those couples, instead it indictes which judges to focus on.
+This doesn't limit judges to only evaluate those couples, instead it indicates which couples a judge should to focus on.

 ## Event Staff